messatsuu/c-shell/README.md

     - [ ] while-loops

 #### C-Shell-Read
-- [ ] Make autocomplete finish to nearest non-ambiguous term
+- [x] Make autocomplete finish to nearest non-ambiguous term
+- [x] Make autocomplete-engine parse more than paths
+    - [ ] implement engines that are supplyable by the user (like readline)